GabDug/sync-pre-commit-lock/README.md

 - [ ] Support reordering DB inputs (file/global config/python module/cli)?
 - [ ] Test using SSH/file dependencies?
 - [ ] Check ref existence before writing?
 - [ ] Support multiple hooks repos for the same dependency?
+E.g. ruff new and old repo
 - [ ] New feature to convert from pre-commit online to local?
+- [ ] Warning if pre-commit CI auto update is also set?

 ## Inspiration